metacall/core/docs/README.md

 Detours model is not safe.
 It is platform dependant and implies that the program modifies the memory of itself during the execution which is not safe at all and can induce bugs or security flaws if it is not done correctly.
 But because of limitations of run-times, there is not another alternative to solve the problem of fork safety.

-Usually the developer is the same who does the fork, but it may be possible that **METACALL** is embedded into a larger application and the developer is in the middle between the application code and **METACALL** so it is impossible to control when a fork is done.
+Usually the developer is the same who does the fork, but it may be possible that **MetaCall** is embedded into a larger application and the developer is in the middle between the application code and **MetaCall** so it is impossible to control when a fork is done.
 Because of this the developer can register a callback by means of [**`metacall_fork`**](/source/metacall/include/metacall/metacall_fork.h) to know when a fork is executed to do the actions needed after the fork, for example, re-loading all previous code and restore the state of the run-times.
 This gives a partial solution to the problem of losing the state when doing a fork.

 ### 5.8 Threading Model